krhancoc/arduino-ci/README.md

 1. Open a terminal with the Arduino chip not connected
 2. Type `df` you'll see a list of devices
 3. Now connect your device and type `df` again, inspect where it has changed - that will be the arduino device
 4. It should follow a pattern like /dev/ttyACM[0-9].
-Once you it copy and past the "/dev/tty.." where the file says SERIAL\_PORT
+Once you know it.
+Copy and paste the filesystem column of the chip to where the file says SERIAL\_PORT
 ## Start-up
 To run type the following from within the directory:
 ```bash